 |

-This guidance note must be read in conjunction with the Scoping Handbook, which
+This guidance note must be read in conjunction with the Scoping Handbook, which provides general

-general guidance on the EIA process and the scoping of projects.
+guidance on the EIA process and the scoping of projects.

 | ||||